isomerpages/nlb-eyeonasia/_india-know-living/05-food-in-india.md

 [**Asma’s Indian kitchen: Home-cooked food brought to you by Darjeeling Express**](https://nlb.overdrive.com/media/4287409){:target="_blank"}

 In this book, Asma reveals the secret to her success, telling her immigrant’s story and how food brought her home.
-The recipes pay homage to the royal Mughlai ancestry and follow the route of the Darjeeling Express train from the busy streets of Bengal and Calcutta to the foothills of the Himalayas and Hyderabad.
+The recipes pay homage to the royal Mughlai ancestry and follow the route of the Darjeeling Express train from the busy streets of Bengal and Calcutta (now known as Kolkata) to the foothills of the Himalayas and Hyderabad.

 Retrieved from NLB Overdrive. *myLibrary* ID is required to access this ebook.